gtumedei/irs-project/docs/report.md

 <img height="700" src="https://drive.google.com/uc?export=view&id=1kqMFumo0dSmUO7Oh--htYUrAk-0GZuP2"/>

-#### Implementation
+**Implementation**

-The line following controller is very simple and basically consists of a switch that handles the above four cases, moving the wheels according to the value read from the sensors.
+The line following controller is very simple and basically consists of a switch that handles the above four cases, moving the wheels according to the value read by the sensors.
 To regulate the speed, making the robot go faster in straight tracks and slower during turns, we made some tests and identified the following formula:

 $$ speed= maxSpeed * (1-{\vert direction \vert\over 10 }) $$

 Where $maxSpeed$ is a constant representing the maximum value of speed the robot can reach, which is 255.
 The calculation is done within the `computeSpeed()` function, which returns the minimum between the calculated speed and $minSpeed$, a constant set to 230.

-#### Tests and experiments
+**Testing**

 The goal of our tests was to demonstrate that the robot is able to follow the drawn black line.
-To carry out the verification of our hypotheses, we created three tracks of increasing difficulty and tested the behavior of the robot ten times each.
+To carry out the verification of our hypotheses, we created three tracks of increasing difficulty and tested the behavior of the robot ten times on each one.

-- **Infinity-shaped track**: this is the track bundled with the robot kit, characterized by an infinity-shaped line printed on paper, so we expected the robot to be able to follow the line without particular difficulty.
+- **Infinity-shaped track**: this is the track bundled with the robot kit, characterized by an infinity-shaped line printed on paper, so we expected the robot to be able to follow the line without any particular difficulty.
 After adjusting our parameters to optimize the robot's movements, the success rate was 100%.
 - **Rectangular track**: hand-built track using electrical tape on cardboard, the rectangular shape allowed us to test the robot's behavior in sharp turns.
 In the first tests, the robot was able to properly follow about 1 turn every 3.
 We then realized that the sharp turns needed to be slightly cut off on the outside.
 This is because otherwise the sensors of the line-following module reached the white background roughly at the same time, causing the robot to: go backwards if it detected white on both sensors simultaneously, turn 90° (correct behavior) or turn 270° if a sensor read white before the other.
 By making the above change, the outermost sensor always detects the white background first, allowing the robot to curve correctly and obtain a success rate of 100%.
 - **Mixed track**: a more complex track that had the properties of both the previous ones.
 The line was at first drawn using an indelible marker, but in this case the sensor was unable to detect it correctly, as the ink probably contained some reflective substances.
-After recreating the track using a black spray can, we were able to make the ten attempts.
-Despite the difficulty of the path, our experiments yielded good results: the robot was able to complete the path without deviations 80% of the time.
+After recreating the track using a black spray paint, we were able to make the ten attempts.
+Despite the difficulty of the path, our experiments yielded good results: the robot was able to complete the path without deviations 80% of the time; performed a wrong turn, but was able to get back on track 10% of the time; wrongly took the crossroad and started following the line in the wrong senses in the last case.

 <table>
   <tr>